hashhooshy/vibes.ai/README.md

 **note**
-*if you wish to contribute please send a note saying Hello, hashhooshy Could I contribute to hashhooshys@gmail.com*
+*if you wish to contribute please send a note saying Could I contribute; to hashhooshys@gmail.com*